kshepherd/dspace-geospatial-maps-doc/README.md

     >
 ```

-Optional inputs `facetValues` (observable) and `mapInfo` (see `GeospatialMapDetail` model) are for browse and search results, respectively
-as they need to provide more information about marker titles and click events.
 ## Examples

 1. A map rendering a single point for a related GND subject (authority or relation), above an image depiction of another GND subject